-Figure gives a visual representation of MSM subpopulation’s representation in the studies included in this paper.
+Figure 3 gives a visual representation of MSM subpopulation’s representation in the studies included in this paper.

-In order to have the most comprehensive knowledge of the representation of MSM subpopulations in syndemic literature, we also took into account studies that did not focus on any subpopulation in particular but who presented disaggregated data and analyses for one or more MSM subpopulation.
+In order to obtain the most comprehensive knowledge of the representation of MSM subpopulations in syndemic literature, we also took into account studies that did not focus on any subpopulation in particular but who presented disaggregated data and analyses for one or more MSM subpopulations.
 8 studies presented such data : 1 for Black MSMW(Dyer et al., 2020), 4 for MSMW(Branstrom and Pachankis, n.d.; Ferlatte et al., 2018b; Friedman et al., 2014; Mustanski et al., 2014), 2 for MSM living with HIV(Kurtz et al., 2012; Ng et al., 2020) and 1 for Latino and Black MSM(Mustanski et al., 2017).

-Figure : Number of studies focusing on a MSM subpopulation
+Figure 3 : Number of studies focusing on a MSM subpopulation